alechenninger/blog/posts/stay_calm_stop_mocking.md

 methods.
 I broadly classify these as convenience features, because they save you time by "saving" you from writing a whole class that implements some interface, or refactoring your code so that it may be testable by language-supported means.
 It "saves" you from answering that pesky question, "How do I test this?"
 Every time, the answer is a mock!
-It's just so easy, after all.

 ## A Whole Class